techidaily/site-facebook/source/_posts/reimagined-social-texting-new-features-for-fbs-messaging-apps.md

 ## Two New Themes Added to Messenger and Instagram

- In a press release on the[Facebook Newsroom](https://about.fb.com/news/2021/05/better-ways-to-express-yourself-new-messenger-features/) , the company announced the release of two new chat themes.
+ In a press release on the [Facebook Newsroom](https://about.fb.com/news/2021/05/better-ways-to-express-yourself-new-messenger-features/) , the company announced the release of two new chat themes.
 The new themes are based on Star Wars and Netflix's Selena: The Series.

  These themes stylize the background of Messenger and Instagram chats to make them more appealing for fans of the franchises.
 Furthermore, they could be used as a way to promote the series as well.